apiaryio/api-blueprint/Tutorial.md

 In an API Blueprint, you need to specify the actions you can make on this resource in HTTP.
 For example, we can retrive the list of questions using the HTTP method `GET`.

-We can create a sub-heading inside our resource with a title for our action, followed by the HTTP method to use inside the square brackets.
+We can create a sub-heading inside this resource with a title for an action, followed by the HTTP method to use inside the square brackets.

 ```markdown
 ### List all questions [GET]